 There soon after, they decided to do only one thing, and one thing right.

-Now, 20 years later, the Leona General Store serves hand-cut ribeye steaks, grilled chicken, and catfish to over five times the population every weekend.
+Now, 20 years later, the Leona General Store serves hand-cut ribeye steaks, smoked chicken and grilled pork ribeye to over five times the population every weekend.